 Skip to main content

-Choose the model type per prompt - Frontier, Core or Basic - to affects the depth and speed of a response.
+You can pick the model Bezi uses to affects the depth, speed, and cost of a response.
 How to decide: heavier tasks need more reasoning power; simple tasks don’t.
 The right model for the right task gets you a good result faster, which will help credits go further.

 Model type options